Student unions have been icons of democratic struggles in Myanmar, but not every student is interested in keeping this legacy alive.

 The National Education Law of 2014, passed by Gen. Thein Sein’s transitional government, failed to grant freedom of political expression and association on university campuses.
 Now, student union leaders must decide whether to risk fighting for social change or shift towards an apolitical identity.
 YTU has chosen the latter.

-“All student organisations are still illegal, but we have an understanding with the faculty now”, says Htet Naing Oo, “we don’t want to take part in political issues, and know it is our duty to control the students from doing so”.
+“All student organisations are still illegal, but we have an understanding with the faculty now”, says Htet Naing Oo, “we don’t want to take part in political issues.”.

 Student unions in Myanmar remain technically illegal, but they are tolerated under the condition that they stay out of the political arena.
 Almost every university has a student union, their connection to political activities often determines their staying-power on campus.